CPT Corporation: CPT 8000 series

 The CPT 8000 was the company's first microcomputer product, exhibited in spring of 1976.
-It was a self-contained desktop machine with two 8 inch floppy diskette drives, a movable keyboard, and a full-page vertically oriented CRT display simulating paper with black characters on a white background, for a wysiwyg view of text on paper.
+It was a self-contained desktop machine with two 8-inch floppy diskette drives, a movable keyboard, and a full-page vertically oriented CRT display simulating paper with black characters on a white background, for a wysiwyg view of text on paper.
 It was promoted as familiar and easy to use for those experienced with typewriters.
 A keyboard with a large set of extra keys made operating the 8000 quite easy even for people without any computer skills or background.
 IN, OUT, PRINT, OOPS *OOPS was changed thinking it was insulting to the buyer to assume they would ever make an error.

 The CPT 8000 was designed to show a full page of text with a static line showing the margin and tab stops.
 An additional line would display status or error messages with a times square like display.
 The times square error and status messages were very well done, "The printer needs a new ribbon" rather than "ERROR 034892".
 The text page could both smooth pan and scroll by the hardware in the display board and nothing quite like it existed for a very long time.
-The 8000 ran its own multitasking hardware interrupt driven operating system but it also ran CP/M quite well.
+The 8000 ran its own multitasking hardware interrupt-driven operating system but it also ran CP/M quite well.
 So unlike other companies that sold Wordprocessor only systems, CPT had a system that could run any of the many popular CP/M applications.
 Using the CP/M OS users could develop Fortran, CBasic, Cobol and other language's programs.

 The 8000 used Intel's 8080 microprocessor.
-The display board was bleeding edge high speed logic.
+The display board was bleeding-edge, high-speed logic.
 The parts available at this time were pushed to their limits to provide the speed needed to display this much text.
 There were times that batches of parts from one manufacturer simply could not be clocked as fast as the 8000 display required.
-Memory was initially 64K bytes but larger boards of 128K were most common then later 256K were offered.
-The 8080 accessed this additional ram by running a custom page flipping circuit.
+Memory was initially 64K, but larger boards of 128K were most common then later 256K were offered.
+The 8080 accessed this additional RAM by running a custom page flipping circuit.
 The 8000 was originally priced at $8000 and its daisy wheel printer an additional $8000.
 The model number having been confused with the price at its first appearance at the Hanover fair.